|

 postings more than 13.000 reads before being ruined by heated - disgruntled participants who

 no longer wanted rational debate.
-I was apparent their motive was to swing the argument
+It was apparent their motive was to swing the argument

 in favour of the Kelly tree location instead of all the evidence